mre/collectd/README.md

-# docker collectd
+# Docker-Collectd

-Collectd compiled from source.
+Collectd compiled from source running inside a Docker container.
 (https://github.com/collectd/collectd)

 # Usage

-Adjust the config file `collectd.conf`.
+If you want, you can adjust the config file `collectd.conf` to your needs.
-Afterwards run a collectd instance like this:
+After that, run:

     docker run -it -rm mre0/collectd

 You can also write your data to any endpoint supported by collectd.
-For instance run the following to write into Kafka:
+For instance run the following to write the collectd metrics into Kafka:

     docker-compose up